ansys/pymapdl/doc/source/getting_started/wsl.rst

    ff02::2 ip6-allrouters

-You can add the next lines to your WSL ``~/.bashrc`` file to create an environment variable with that IP:
+You can add the next lines to your WSL ``~/.bashrc`` file to create an environment variable with that IP address:

 .. code:: bash